 Register of Heritage Contractors

-The Register of Heritage Contractors is an accredited listing of competent main contractors and specialist contractors in the eld of built heritage conservation.
-Each member of the Register meets a set of predefined criteria, experience and expertise that enable them to carry out restoration projects.
-The Register is overseen by an independent Board comprising senior figures from the construction industry, the professions, third level institutions and conservation bodies (including: Construction Industry Federation, Royal Institute of the Architects of Ireland, Office of Public Works, The Heritage Council, Irish Georgian Society, Limerick Institute of Technology, Department of Arts, Heritage and the Gaeltacht, and Fingal County Council).
+The Register is overseen by an independent Board comprising senior figures from the construction industry, the professions, third level institutions and conservation bodies (including: Construction Industry Federation, Royal Institute of the Architects of Ireland, Office of Public Works, The Heritage Council, Irish Georgian Society, Technological University Dublin, Department of Culture, Heritage and the Gaeltacht, and Fingal County Council).

 This Board works to ensure that all heritage projects in the fields of conservation and restoration meet the highest quality standards.
 Registered Heritage Contractors are assessed against prescribed standards by an assessment committee, which reports to the main Board.